 What is the difference between a suit and a tuxedo?
-The structure might be the same and sometimes you may hear the words tuxedo and suit used indistinctly to refer a suit jacket and suit pants.
-The main difference and what defines a tuxedo versus a suti is satin.
-But let's list clearly the main differences between tuxedo and suit:
+The structure might be the same and sometimes you may hear the words tuxedo and suit being used indistinctly to refer to a suit jacket and suit pants.
+The main difference between a suit and a tux is satin.
+But let's clearly go through the main differences between a tuxedo and a suit:

-- Tuxedos are worn with bow ties and suits with or without a tie
+- Tuxedos are worn with bow ties and suits either with or without a tie.

 - Tuxedos have also satin buttons while suits have the usual suit buttons, not covered by a piece of satin fabric.

-- Tuxedo pants include a satin stripe, while suit don't.
+- Tuxedo pants include a satin stripe, while suit pants don't.

-What should you wear to a wedding: tuxedo or suit?
+What should you wear to a wedding: a wedding tuxedo or a wedding suit?
 Both are good options.
-It depends on what it says on the invitation and if it doesn't say it, ask the groom.
-If you are the groom, or the groom doesn't know what to tell you, just follow some of these recommendations:
+It depends on what it says on the invitation and if doesn't, ask the groom.
+If the groom doesn't know what to tell you, just follow some of these recommendations:

-- For daytime weddings: you better wear a suit in case of doubt.
+- For daytime weddings: if in doubt, better wear a suit.
 A tuxedo is mostly seen as night attire.

 - For evening weddings: suit and tuxedo.
 Both are great options.

-- If the invitation says black tie attire required: you will never be wrong with a tuxedo
+- If the invitation says black tie attire is required: you can never go wrong with a tuxedo.

-- If it is a destination or beach wedding: probably the wedding guest attire will be more relaxed so you can wear a light shade suit, and even consider linen if the temperature can be a problem.
-In this kind of events, you can wear a business suit but you will be sure much more comfortable on a linen-cotton suit.
+- If it is a destination or beach wedding: probably the wedding guest attire will be more relaxed so you can wear a light-shade suit, and even consider linen if the temperature can be a problem.
+In this kind of event, you can wear a business suit but you will be sure much more comfortable in a linen-cotton suit.
 The groom might wear a tuxedo anyway.
 Come on, it is his day, he can wear whatever he wants.

 - You can wear a waistcoat with both but please check our tuxedo vests if you are wearing a tuxedo.

-- Maybe the easiest question is: do you want to wear a bowtie? then choose a tuxedo.
+- If you want to wear a bow tie, choose a tuxedo

-Another extra tip: don't match your tie or your bow tie with the colour of the dress of her.
-Please.
-Don't.
+Our advice: Don't match your tie or your bow tie with the color of your partner's attire.
+Please don't.
 Be strong.

-Fast answer: a dinner suit is the same as a tuxedo.
-Saying it in a different way: a dinner suit is the same as a tuxedo.
+A dinner suit is the same as a tuxedo.
 "Dinner suit" is a term that helps you understand when to use a tuxedo.
-As we said previously in this same post: it is an evening attire which can even be called evening suit or evening dress (for man).
-Call it the way you want, probably you will hear more the term dinner suit in the United Kingdom but it is not unusual to hear about it in the United States.
+As we said previously in this post: it is an evening attire which can even be called an evening suit or evening dress (for men).
+Call it the way you want, probably you will hear more about the term dinner suit in the United Kingdom but it is not unusual to hear about it in the United States.